choria-io/website/blog/content/post/2018/12/31/lifecycle.md

 These kinds of event allow other tools to react to events happening from Choria components, some uses:

- * Create a dashboard of active versions of a component - use startup, shutdown and alive events.
+ * Create a dashboard of active versions of a component by passively observing the network - use startup, shutdown and alive events.
  * React to nodes starting up by activating other orchestration systems like continuous delivery systems
  * React to a specific component starting up and provision them asap